Developers

 Available Tools

 Five tools are exposed.
-Each tool enforces the same tenant scoping as the REST API — Community keys see only their own data; Brand keys see only their own bookings.
+Each tool enforces the same tenant scoping as the REST API — tokens issued to a community see only their own data; tokens issued to a brand see only their own bookings.

 search_communities No auth required